Achievable logoAchievable logo

 Variable product communications

-Similar to investment company communications, FINRA regulates member firm communications related to variable insurance products (variable annuities and variable life insurance).
-The relevant FINRA rules cover the following related to these communications:
+FINRA also regulates member firm communications related to variable insurance products, including variable annuities and variable life insurance.
+The relevant FINRA rules address the following topics:

 • General & specific considerations